Recycling waste

 • Woodland Vale Holiday Park

-All businesses in Wales must now provide facilities for the separation and recycling of waste onsite.
 We are ready to implement these changes at our parks but are waiting for our waste management company to deliver the correct bins and signage.
+We are in the process of providing our hire fleet caravans with recycling kits and food waste caddy's, further information can be found in your accommodation.

 I'm a holiday home owner, how do these new regulations impact me?